MediaComem/comem-archioweb/subjects/npm/README.md

 }
 ```

-This will allow you to use ECMAScript modules without having to name your files
+This allows you to use ECMAScript modules without having to name your files with
-with the `.mjs` extension.
+the `.mjs` extension.
 You can now rename your script to `.js`:

 ```bash
 $> mv script.mjs script.js